Drivers of digital disruption

 Attracting talent with the right skills and expertise is a challenge for utilities.
-Thirty-five percent of vacancies are hard to fill and the sector will need to recruit 221,000 people by 2027.
+35% of vacancies are hard to fill and the sector will need to recruit 221,000 people by 2027.
 But with 154,000 existing jobs in the UK utilities sector likely to be automated, the skills required, the work utilities do, and the way they do it, is going to shift.

 Technology has been a key driver, changing the way we work.
 Millennials want meaningful work, autonomy and agile, flexible ways of working.
 Utilities are competing in a new talent pool to attract highly skilled people with strong cognitive skills that are in demand across the UK economy.
-To take advantage of this digital disruption, utilities need flexible organizational structures to fundamentally change the way they attract, develop and engage their workforce.
+To take advantage of this digital disruption, utilities need flexible organisational structures to fundamentally change the way they attract, develop and engage their workforce.

 So what should utilities companies do?